 - Import tool: Import your trees and shrubs from the 3D Connection Cloud to your Revit project.

-- Export tool: Import your trees and shrubs from Revit to the 3D Connection Cloud, where you can then import them into CAD.
+- Export tool: Export your trees and shrubs from Revit to the 3D Connection Cloud, where you can then import them into CAD.

 - Settings tool: Update the Land F/X Revit plugin to the latest version, manage the location of your Revit Library folder, and validate your Support ID.